lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **2.18.** `(Optional)`  Explore!
 For example, try plotting the color-magnitude diagrams for other filter passbands.
 How does the ``u_calibMag`` vs. ``r_calibMag - i_calibMag`` color magnitude diagram compare with the ``g_calibMag`` vs. ``r_calibMag - i_calibMag``?
 How about the ``g_calibMag`` vs. ``z_calibMag - y_calibMag``?
+color magnitude diagram?

 Example 3.
 Interact with multiple plots from the same table
 ===========================================================

 A strength of TOPCAT is that the data from a given table are linked across the plots based on that table.
-This example example investigates this feature by looking at multiple plots for the table of results returned by the ADQL query from Example 2.
+The current example example investigates this feature by looking at multiple plots for the table of results returned by the ADQL query from Example 2.
 One of these plots will be the color-magnitude diagram produced in Example 2.
 Two other plots will also be generated from that same table.

 **3.1.**  If not already done, run through Example 2.
 Keep the Table Browser window (from Step 2.11) and the ``g_calibMag`` vs.